calebewhite/calebewhite/README.md

 ### Hi, I'm Caleb.

-### I do data analysis with R, SQL, STATA, Python and Excel.
+### I use R, SQL, STATA, Python and Excel for data analysis.

 ### Here's a sample of what I've done: